Twelve (novel): Plot summary

 The corpses of Nana and the pale boy are found.
-After talking with some boys who witnessed the fight at the rec center, two detectives place Hunter under arrest because of the blood still on his clothes.
+After talking with boys who witnessed the fight at the rec center, detectives place Hunter under arrest because of the blood still on his clothes.

-Jessica wakes up and heads to the skating rink with some girlfriends.
-Once there, she accidentally injures a boy named Andrew by cutting his forehead with her skate.
+Jessica wakes up and heads to the skating rink with girlfriends.
+There, she accidentally injures a boy named Andrew by cutting his forehead with her skate.
 Andrew is taken to the hospital and the girls leave the rink.
-Jessica calls Chris and asks for White Mike's phone number, telling him that she wants more of the drug she had the party, Twelve.
+Jessica calls Chris and asks for White Mike's phone number, telling him that she wants more Twelve.

 At the hospital, Andrew undergoes surgery and is placed in a room for an overnight stay.
-He is placed in the same room as Sean, the high school football star who happens to be Sara Ludlow's boyfriend.
+He is placed in the same room as Sean, a high school football star who is Sara Ludlow's boyfriend.
 Sean was involved in a car accident.
-Sara arrives to visit him and strikes up a conversation with Andrew.
-Andrew loans her his Dave Matthews Band CD, thinking it will make a good excuse to see her again.
+Sara arriives to visit him and strikes up a conversation with Andrew.
+Andrew loans her a CD, thinking that it will make a good excuse to see her again.

-Sara then goes to see Chris.
-She asks him to host another, bigger party on New Year's Eve, since his parents are out of town.
-Chris is apprehensive, but Sara tempts him with sexual favors so he gives in.
+Sara then visits Chris and asks him to host another, bigger party on New Year's Eve, since his parents are out of town.
+Chris is apprehensive, but Sara tempts him with sexual favors, so he gives in.

-White Mike meets Jessica with Lionel, a mysterious drug dealer who supplies Mike with Marijuana.
-Lionel sells the Twelve to Jessica, who asks for Lionel's beeper number in case she wants more; Lionel gives her the number.
+White Mike meets Jessica with Lionel, who supplies Mike with Marijuana.
+Lionel sells Twelve to Jessica, who asks for his beeper number in case she wants more; Lionel gives her the number.

-White Mike and Lionel then converse about Charlie, White Mike's cousin who got him into drug dealing and is away at College.
-It is revealed here that Lionel killed Charlie and Nana.
-He tells White Mike he has not seen Charlie, and departs.
+White Mike then mentions Charlie, White Mike's cousin who got him into drug dealing and is away at College.
+Lionel killed Charlie.
+He tells White Mike that he has not seen Charlie, and departs.

 Tobias heads to a shoot at the modelling agency.
-There he meets Molly, a fellow model who he is interested in.
-He takes Molly to Chris and Claude's where he is keeping his flesh-eating piranhas.
+There, he meets model Molly.
+Tobias takes Molly to Chris and Claude's where he is keeping his flesh-eating piranhas.
 After showing her the fish, he invites her to the New Year's Eve party and she agrees.

-Hunter is placed under arrest for the murders of Nana and Charlie since the blood on his clothes is verified as Nana's.
-He finds he does not have an alibi.
+Hunter is placed under arrest for the murders of Nana and Charlie.
+He finds that he does not have an alibi.

 Chris and Claude go to a cocktail party hosted by their aunt.
-Chris converses with a wannabe-author friend of his aunt's about The Beatles and Eminem.

-After the party Claude returns to China Town with Tobias and illegally buys an Uzi submachine gun from one of the shops.
+After it, Claude returns to China Town with Tobias and illegally buys an Uzi submachine gun from one of the shops.